ujjwalsingh13feb/Loseit-Clone/README.md

 # _LOSEIT_ (Clone)

-**LoseIt is an e-commerce website which provides diet plans as well.
+**Fitness club is an e-commerce website which provides diet plans as well.
 In this project we have cloned some important features of the website from sign-up to creating diet plan for yourself with decent UI.**

 **User can `sign` in or `sign` up using `google sign in` or through `email verification`.**